davidcooper7/RepairProtein/README.md

 # RepairProtein

+This repo provides a quick and accurate way to model the missing residues in a .pdb file. \
+To use this tool, you need to have the original .pdb you want to fix, and the .fasta file for the corresponding sequence from rcsb.org \
+/mnt/c/Users/backs/Desktop/RepairProtein_README.png

 ## Environment
 Important dependencies:
 - modeller 10.4 -> UCSF Modeller license is necessary to use this package.
 A free academic license is available at https://salilab.org/modeller/registration.html